cacaiocamp/joyOSCMapper/README.md

 * z = blue
 * w = white (used on the quaternion orientation)

-If you want to use the orientation in euler angles instead of the quaternion one provided by JoyShockLibrary, toggle ```useEulerOrientation``` on GUIControl.
+If you want to use the orientation in euler angles instead of the quaternion one provided by JoyShockLibrary, toggle ```useEulerOrientation``` on GUIGraphConfig.
 The quaternion to euler orientation convertion is made with [_ofQuaternion.getEuler()_](https://github.com/openframeworks/openFrameworks/blob/master/libs/openFrameworks/math/ofQuaternion.cpp) function.

+It is also possible to un/toggle the use of raw and cooked IMU graphs on GUIGraphConfig, as well as change the size of the graphs with the _imuVectorSize_ slider.
+Note that increasing the graphs size too much may cause fps drop, depending also on the number of joycons being drawn.

 ## Other functionalities
 ### Virtual joycons